gyng/rcanary/README.md

     cd rcanary
     cargo run --release my_config.toml

 Configure settings and the targets to probe in the configuration toml passed in to the program.
 An example is in `test/fixtures/config.toml`.

+## Gmail
-[SMTP configuration for Gmail can be found here](https://support.google.com/a/answer/176600
+SMTP configuration for Gmail can be found [here](https://support.google.com/a/answer/176600 ).
+Additional details on using Gmail SMTP can be found [here](https://www.digitalocean.com/community/tutorials/how-to-use-google-s-smtp-server).
+You might also need to [enable less secure apps](https://support.google.com/accounts/answer/6010255?hl=en).
-).

 ## Docker